^

 • as a result of taking a large dose of alcohol;

 A sharp drop in the level of thyroid hormones leads to a decrease in the activity of metabolic processes in the brain.
-As a result, hypoxia is increasing with a significant disruption of all types of metabolism and the functions of most organs.
+As a result, hypoxia increases with significant disruption of all types of metabolism and functions of most organs.

 Symptoms of hypothyroid coma

 Hypothyroid coma occurs slowly, gradually progressing and increasing.
-First there is a feeling of fatigue, inhibition, apathy, then you can observe the coldness of the limbs, blanching of the skin, puffiness and dryness of the feet.
-With time, breathing slows down, problems with urination begin (up to anuria), cardiac insufficiency develops, blood pressure lowers, tendon reflexes disappear.
+At first, there is a feeling of fatigue, lethargy, apathy, then one can observe cold extremities, pale skin, swelling and dry feet.
+Over time, breathing slows down, problems with urination begin (up to anuria), cardiac insufficiency develops, blood pressure decreases, tendon reflexes disappear.

-During the examination of the patient, the doctor can pay attention to the following symptoms:
+During the examination of the patient, the doctor may pay attention to the following signs:

-• deterioration of metabolic processes (increase in body weight, slowing of circulation with a decrease in temperature values below 35 ° C);
+• deterioration of metabolic processes (increase in body weight, slowing of blood circulation with a decrease in temperature below 35°C);

-• disorders of the cardiovascular system (slowing heart rate, threadlike pulse, dropsy of the heart, lowering blood pressure);
+• disorders of the cardiovascular system (slow heart rate, thready pulse, cardiac dropsy, decreased blood pressure);

 • dysfunction of the nervous system (progressive stupor, loss of tendon reflexes);

-• dermatological symptoms (skin dryness, pallor and waxy shade, deterioration of hair and nails, joint hyperkeratoses);
+• dermatological symptoms (skin dryness, paleness and waxy hue, deterioration of hair and nails, articular hyperkeratosis);

-• pronounced edema on the face and extremities, drop in the level of sodium in the blood;
+• pronounced swelling of the face and limbs, a drop in the sodium level in the blood;

 • hypoglycemia;